mansong/javascripting/exercises/functions/QUIZ.md

 ## The challenge:

-Create a file named `functions.js`.

-In that file, define a function named `eat` that takes an argument named `food`
+In the file, define a function named `eat` that takes an argument named `food`
 that is expected to be a string.

 Inside the function return the `food` argument like this: